etwk/blog/content/lists/books.md

 - [ ] The Parent Trap: How to Stop Overloading Parents and Fix Our Inequality Crisis #education #must #child_care
 - [ ] Fire Weather: A True Story from a Hotter World #must #environment
 - [ ] The Universe in a Single Atom: The Convergence of Science and Spirituality
-- [ ] Our House Is on Fire: Scenes of a Family and a Planet in Crisis Audible #environment
 - [ ] On Liberty
 - [ ] Reading Lolita in Tehran: A Memoir in Books #must
 - [ ] The Road to Serfdom #must #bumingbai
 - [ ] The Art of Loving (Erich Fromm) #must
 - [ ] The Knife’s Edge: The Heart and Mind of a Cardiac Surgeon
-- [ ] The Climate Book #must
 - [ ] Out of Egypt: A Memoir #bumingbai
 - [ ] Speak, Memory: An Autobiography Revisited #bumingbai
 - [ ] The Roots of Romanticism #bumingbai